nathanzebedee/solana-backend-development/week-02/notes/wed-notes.md

 when a transaction is submitted, the solana runtime processes each instruction sequentially. if any part of an instruction fails, the entire transaction fails and all state changes are reverted.

+### instruction data
+transactions contain *instructions* in the form of a byte array `&[u8]`. the contents of the byte array specify which operations the program should perform, and any information the program may need beyond what the accounts contain.

 ### program architecture (w/out anchor)
 programs are composed of distinct modules:
 * `entrypoint.rs` - contains the `entrypoint` function